Dre Campbell Farm

 Sawflies have many natural predators.
 Doing some research will show which species are native to your area and give tips for attracting them.

-Apart from birds, natural enemies of sawflies include lizards, parasitic wasps, and frogs.
-Ladybugs also eat sawfly larvae.
+Natural enemies of sawflies include birds, frogs, lizards, parasitic wasps, and predatory beetles.

 Try attracting these natural predators to your garden.